 According to the staff report, only one panelist provided survey evidence on how consumers understand Made in USA claims.
 Citing a 2013 study, the panelist noted that almost three in five Americans agree that “Made in America” means that all parts of a product, including any natural resources it contains, originated in the United States, and a third of consumers believe that 100 percent of a product must originate in a country for that product to be called “made” in that country.

 The staff report states that this evidence supports the guidance in the FTC’s Enforcement Policy Statement on U.S. Origin Claims that at least a significant minority of consumers are likely to be deceived by an unqualified Made in USA claim for a product incorporating more than a trivial amount of foreign content.

 The Commission vote to issue the staff report was 5-0.
 The Commission vote approving publication of the proposed Made in USA Labeling Rule in the Federal Register was 4-1, with Commissioner Noah Joshua Phillips voting no and issuing a dissenting statement.
 Commissioner Rohit Chopra issued a separate statement, as did Commissioner Christine S. Wilson.

-The proposed Rule will be published in the Federal Register shortly.
+The proposed Rule was published in the Federal Register on July 16, 2020.
+The comment period ends on Sept.
+14, 2020.
 Instructions for submitting comments appear in the published document.
 The FTC will consider all timely and responsive public comments it receives in accordance with those instructions.
 Once processed, comments will be posted on Regulations.gov.

 The Federal Trade Commission works to promote competition, and protect and educate consumers.
 You can learn more about consumer topics and file a consumer complaint online or by calling 1-877-FTC-HELP (382-4357).
 Like the FTC on Facebook, follow us on Twitter, read our blogs, and subscribe to press releases for the latest FTC news and resources.